“Come, You Who are Blessed”

 3 Strengthen ye the weak hands, and confirm the feeble knees.
 (KJV)

-2) Raised hands were a symbol or praise or violence towards an “enemy of God’s people;”
+• Raised hands were a symbol of praise or violence towards an “enemy of God’s people;”

 I King 11:27